IB1899/Message-X/documentation/Low-Level-Design.md

    3. Each connection is uniquely identified by a ***RoomConnectionID***.
 This ensures that only those specific users can communicate with each other.
    4. When users exchange messages between each other, we'll preform send & receive through the socket connection, and then update the messages array of that connection (with each message we'll update the database. in a O(n) time complexity) The sown side of this will be a heavy load on the database.
    5. The users receive the new fresh messages from the socket connection not the database, but when refreshing they'll receive it from the database.
    6. During the initial page refresh, we retrieve the user's complete data, which includes the most recent connections and messages.

+4. ### The users settings
+    1. When a user wants to connect with a private user, the private user must accept the connection request.
+    2. When a user searches for another user and clicks on it. each user will be add to the connections fo the other.
+    3. When a user deletes another user from his contacts, it will be deleted only from his contacts.
+The deleted user still has the user who deleted him in his contacts , and when he messages the other user it will be add again.
+    4. When a user clicks on the yser that he searched for, a new connection will be made between the two users.